thebithead/nuodb-operator/README.md

 _**Note:** The instructions on this page use the Kubernetes `kubectl` command (for portability reasons across Kubernetes environments).
 For environments, the `kubectl` command is an alias that points to the OpenShift client program `oc`._

+### 1. Provision a Kubernetes cluster

+Create a Kubernetes cluster and connect to the cluster.
+In our verification tests, we regularly create five node clusters with 2 CPUs and 16 GB of RAM each to run the samples outlined on this page.
+Please use this as a guideline for a minimal configuration when you create your cluster.

-### 1. Create environment variables
+### 2. Create environment variables

 ```
 export OPERATOR_NAMESPACE=nuodb
 export STORAGE_NODE=yourStorageNodeDNSName
 export NUODB_OPERATOR_VERSION=2.0.3           --confirm you set the correction NuoDB Operator version here.
 ```
-### 2. Clone a copy of the NuoDB Operator from Github
+### 3. Clone a copy of the NuoDB Operator from Github
 In your home or working directory, run:

 `git clone https://github.com/nuodb/nuodb-operator`

-### 3. Create the "nuodb" project/namespace (if not already created)
+### 4. Create the "nuodb" project/namespace (if not already created)

-Confirm you are connected to your Kubernetes cluster and run,

 `kubectl create namespace $OPERATOR_NAMESPACE`

-### 4. Optionally Use Cluster Node Local Storage
+### 5. Optionally Use Cluster Node Local Storage

 NuoDB supports cloud platform storage (e.g. AWS EBS), 3rd-party CSI storage (e.g. Portworx, OpenEBS, Linbit, etc.), and the use of local storage via Hostpath.
 The Amazon EBS storageclass (gp2) is the default storage class for both the NuoDB Admin and the Storage Manager (SM) pods in `nuodb-cr.yaml` custom resource file.